wanghaisheng/responsive-landing-page-starter/content/blog/en/auto-layout-for-vonage-video-application.md

 updateLayoutValues();
 ```

-You can read about what all the possible fields in `opts` are and what they mean [here](https://github.com/aullman/opentok-layout-js#usage).
+There is an explanation of all the `opts` properties and possible values in the Opentok Layout JS [ReadMe](https://github.com/aullman/opentok-layout-js#usage).

 At this point we have `layout` ready to be called when we need to reorganize the participants.
 We also write functions for adding and removing elements.
 And finally a window resize event listener to call `layout` on window resize.